 Rather than give in to an emotion when it arises, you learn to identify that the emotion is happening.
 Being aware gives you a modicum of control.

 Most importantly, MBCT keeps you focused on the now, not letting past experience or future consequences inappropriately guide your current feeling.

-Going into subconscious and unconscious territory, psychodynamic therapy looks at what you don’t know you know.
+Going into subconscious and unconscious territory, psychodynamic treatment looks at what you don’t know you know.

 Those are the psychological treatments that have been developed for confronting depression.
 The next few are some biomechanical methods used to enhance psychological treatment.

 Combinations of mood enhancers and chemical bolstering agents fall under antidepressant medications.

 Diet and exercise also serve to regulate neurochemical balances.
 However, as it said, if your brain isn’t building what you need, store-bought is fine.